ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 return partial Messages smaller than maxLength according to implementation constraints.

 ~~~
-Connection -> Received<Message, messageData, endOfMessage>
+Connection -> Received<messageContext, messageData, endOfMessage>
 ~~~

 As with sending, the type of the Message to be passed is dependent on the implementation, and on the constraints on the Protocol Stacks implied by the Connection's transport parameters.

-The Message Object identifies the logical message received by the transport protocol, and provides methods to access metadata about the received data.
+The messageContext identifies the logical message received by the transport protocol, and provides methods to access metadata about the received data.
 The octets of data associated with this message are delivered as messageData.
-Multiple invocations of the ReceivedHandler may devlier data for the same Message until the endOfMessage flag is delivered.
+Multiple invocations of the ReceivedHandler may devlier data for the same messageContext until the endOfMessage flag is delivered.
 See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.

-If the minIncompleteLength was set to be infinite, the Message passed to Received will complete and atomic (that is, endOfMessage will be set), unless one of the following conditions holds:
+If the minIncompleteLength was set to be infinite, the Message passed to Received will be complete and atomic (that is, endOfMessage will be set), unless one of the following conditions holds:

 * the underlying Protocol Stack supports message boundary preservation, and